vedvyas1012/automatic-irrigations/TEST_CHECKLIST.md

 - [ ] SPIFFS mounted successfully.
 - [ ] Files in SPIFFS:
 - [ ] Loading config from SPIFFS...
-- [ ] config.json not found.
-Using default settings. (expected on first boot)
+- [ ] Configuration loaded successfully: (or "config.json not found" on first boot)
 - [ ] Connecting to WiFi: [YOUR_SSID]
 - [ ] WiFi connected!
 - [ ] IP address: 192.168.X.XXX